insaaniManav/Teachers-pet-/README.md

 # Teacher's Pet

-Attendancily is an android application to manage a device which monitors a student's activities.
+Teachers pet is an android application to manage a device which monitors a student's activities.

 ## How does it operate